Background pattern

 • if you have an autoimmune disease called systemic lupus erythematosus,

-• -if you have allergies or asthma.
+• - if you have allergies or asthma.

-Taking Hidroclorotiazida Vir with other medications
+Taking Hydrochlorothiazide Vir with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 • lithium (antidepressant),